Model Theory of Generic Vector Space Endomorphisms: Introduction

 The study of existentially closed models has led to many interactions between model theory and algebra.
-An important application of model theory to Diophantine geometry is Hrushovski's proofs of the Mordell-Lang conjecture \cite{Hrushovski1996TheMC} and the Manin-Mumford conjecture \cite{Hrushovski2001-HRUTMC}.
+Important applications of model theory to Diophantine geometry are Hrushovski's proofs of the Mordell-Lang conjecture \cite{Hru96} and the Manin-Mumford conjecture \cite{Hru01}.
 Those striking results are obtained by applying local stability methods within the framework of a certain model-complete theory, which serves as an ambient universal domain.
-The proof of the Mordell-Lang conjecture uses DCF, whereas the proof of the Manin-Mumford conjecture happens within the framework of ACFA.
-The model theory of differentially closed fields DCF seems to be an endless source of striking applications to differential or diophantine geometry; see, e.g., \cite{whenanythreesolareindp} by Freitag, Jaoui, and Moosa or \cite{FreitagScanlon2018} by Freitag and Scanlon.
+The proof of the Mordell-Lang conjecture uses $\operatorname{DCF}$, whereas the proof of the Manin-Mumford conjecture occurs within the framework of $\operatorname{ACFA}$.
+The model theory of differentially closed fields $\operatorname{DCF}$ seems to be an endless source of striking applications to differential or diophantine geometry; see, e.g., \cite{FJM22} by Freitag, Jaoui, and Moosa or \cite{FS18} by Freitag and Scanlon.

-The model theory of modules has been well studied, with foundational work by Ziegler \cite{ZIEGLER1984149}, and further developed thereafter, see e.g. \cite{Prest1988}, or \cite{prest2009purity} by Prest.
-As the structure of a $K$-vector space with an endomorphism is exactly that of a $K[X]$-module, this work can be seen as a generalization of some results from model theory of $K[X]$-modules to the structure outside of the module itself.
-In the proof of our characterization of existentially closed models, a crucial part relies on the existence of a Smith normal form for matrices over a principal ideal domain.
-This form is can also be used to show that modules over a principal ideal domain admit quantifier elimination up to pp-formulas of a nice form.
-We can however not use this nice pp-quantifier elimination result directly, as we have to account for the additional structure.
-We can also associate the constraints we consider with certain closed subsets of the Ziegler spectrum, see Remark \ref{remark_ziegler_spectrum}.
+The model theory of modules has been well studied, with foundational work by Ziegler \cite{Zie84} and further development thereafter; see, e.g., the two books \cite{Pre88} and \cite{Pre09} by Prest for an overview.
+As the structure of a $K$-vector space with an endomorphism is exactly that of a $K[X]$-module, this area of research is highly relevant to our setting.
+It is a well-known result of Baur \cite{Bau76} that in a complete theory of modules over a fixed ring $R$, every formula is equivalent to a Boolean combination of pp-formulas.
+If $R$ is a principal ideal domain, these pp-formulas can furthermore be chosen in a particularly nice form.
+This can essentially be proved using the existence of a Smith normal form for matrices over a principal ideal domain; see, e.g., Theorem 2.$\ZZ$1 in \cite{Pre88} (note that the proof presented there is attributed to Hodges and the result itself to Eklof and Fisher).
+In the proof of our characterization of existentially closed models, a crucial step is to simplify certain existential formulas containing conjunctions of eqautions in the language of a $K$-vector space with an endomorphism.
+This simplification also relies on the existence of the Smith normal form for matrices over principal ideal domains.
+Thus, in a very loose sense, we generalize this simplification result for pp-formulas to the structure outside the module.
+We can also associate the constraints we consider on our endomorphism $\theta$ with certain closed subsets of the Ziegler spectrum (see Remark \ref{remark_ziegler_spectrum}).